AlaaLab/pathologist-in-the-loop/README.md

     ```

-After training the model, we could use the scoring function to infer the clinical evaluation.
-Then save it as a csv file.
+After training the model, we use the scoring function to infer the clinical evaluation, then save it as a csv file.
 The csv file has two columns: ID, rewards.
-The ID is the name of the image file where the naming is the same as the naming methods in the <Preparing Data>.
-The naming is the same as the baseline training model.

 ## Clinically-informed finetuning